Superstatistics of Blaschke products: Statement of main result

+Note that the linear combination $p\rho_A +q\rho_B$ occuring above is just the analogue of the superstatistical approximation used by physicists, with the invariant densities of the two different Blaschke products replacing the two different stationary Gaussian distributions that occur in equation (\ref{two-gau}).
+The limit $m\to \infty$ and $n \to \infty$ corresponds to the assumption of time scale separation made by physicists: The system has enough time to relax to the stationary state of $A$ before the next parameter change takes place, changing the dynamics to $B$.
+The fact that $p$ and $q$ occur simply means that it is relevant how long the system stays in state $A$ as compared to state $B$.
+All this makes physical sense.

-In the following sections we will make our results rigorous, by proving statements for the existence and uniqueness of invariant measures of Blaschke products and estimating the relevant error terms of the superstatistical composition.
+In the following sections we show how to arrive at this rigorous result, by proving statements for the existence and uniqueness of invariant measures of Blaschke products and estimating the relevant error terms of the superstatistical approximation.